Global Trade in Fakes

 Shifting enforcement from physical to digital-first operations

-Over 60% of counterfeit goods are now sold online.
-Anti-counterfeiting organisations that build digital intelligence and platform partnerships will outperform those still focused primarily on border seizures and physical market raids.
+Anti-counterfeiting organisations that build digital intelligence and platform partnerships appear better positioned than those still focused primarily on border seizures and physical market raids.

 Priority 2 · Technology